cloudspeech/houdini-talk/short-essay.md

 They click on that link in their email, and don't understand the German page that opens.

-They use the language selector.
+They use the language selector to switch to English or whatever.

-And they hate the wait while the page reloads in English or whatever.
+And then they hate the wait while the page reloads.

-Your boss yells "no reload, but don't you change anything else".
+Your boss yells: "no reload, but don't you dare and change anything else".

 "And no performance regression, please."